Veterans Raffle to the Rescue

 Published on 11 December 2018

-Last month, a donation from Veterans Raffle was used to replace stolen equipment from one of Walnut Tree Health and Wellbeing’s emergency mental health response cars.
+A donation from Veterans Raffle to replace stolen equipment from one of Walnut Tree Health and Wellbeing’s emergency mental health response cars.

 Walnut Tree Health and Wellbeing currently have four response vehicles to deal with mental health crises.
 They provide an invaluable service that’s available to veterans across Norfolk and Suffolk who experience an emergency mental health crisis outside of regular working hours.